How to combat radio frequency interference, jamming and spoofing

 Wideband interference of GNSS signals can be caused unintentionally by military and civilian ranging and communication devices.
 There are also intentional sources of interference from devices such as chirp jammers.
 The wideband interference mitigation system (WBI) can reduce the effect of both types of interference on GNSS signals.

 Configuring WBI mitigation

-The wideband interference mitigation system can be enabled by selecting ‘on’ as shown in Figure 4.
+The wideband interference mitigation system can be enabled by selecting ‘on’ as shown below.

 WBI mitigation in action

-The GPS L1 band interference shown in Figure 5 is produced by combining the GNSS antenna signal with the output from an in-car GPS chirp jammer.
+The GPS L1 band interference shown in the below figure is produced by combining the GNSS antenna signal with the output from an in-car GPS chirp jammer.

-When WBI mitigation is enabled, the effect of the interference is dramatically reduced as Figure 6 shows
+When WBI mitigation is enabled, the effect of the interference is dramatically reduced as below figure shows